radical-lab/radical-lab.github.io/README.md

-all of my software is breaking; fawlty raspberry pi /hardware|software|forum moderators|community/ ... i'm going to permanently /ban(ish)/ all mods from existence by boxing their personalities, and replacing it with self-destructive self-hatred
+all of my software is breaking; fawlty raspberry pi /hardware|software|forum moderators|community/ ... i'm going to permanently /ban(ish)/ all mods from existence by boxing their personalities, and replacing it with self-destructive self-hatred this sates at least three states of implicit inexistence

 damn; i have more on my pi, but it's sitting in next months file… i need to get hardware /hacking|modding/ tools, long extension πcords, thermal immersion circulators, /mineral oils|ultrapure dielectric water/, well insulated eskymo ygloos, and start saving a dollar a day for more pies… #thermópi #thermóverclocking #who_needs_cotton_buds_for_thermal_paste? #i_will_compare_sinks_before_smoking_my_stack!